HewlettPackard/ilo-rest-api-docs/iLO5_Redfish_Reference.md

 The host name or IP address of the Remote Support server.
 This is applicable for Central Connect only.
 ## HpeSecurityService.v2_2_0.HpeSecurityService
 ```@odata.type: "#HpeSecurityService.v2_2_0.HpeSecurityService"```

+The HpeSecurityService resource describes the properties for management of the security configuration of the BMC.
 ### Resource Instances
 |Uri|HTTP Allow|
 |---|---|